nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 Wait for the loading to finish.
-As soon as the home screen is shown, you can copy the Open GApps folders to your system.
+As soon as the home screen is shown, copy the Open GApps folders to your system.

 ```bash
 adb root